Larkspur: Rocket Mix (Delphinium ajacis)

 Containers?: Yes.
 Good selection for planting in outdoor pots and containers.

 Sow Depth: On soil surface.

-Produces: Finely cut, delicate foliage and tall spikes of semi-double blossoms in varied shades of pink, white, and blue.
+Produces: Finely cut, delicate foliage and tall spikes of semi-double blossoms in varied shades of pink, white, purple and blue.

 USDA Grow Zone: 3a-9b

 If using stakes or plant rings for support, planting medium height perennials as delphinium companion plants can help hide the unsightly stakes and supports.
 Any of the following will work well for this: Echinacea, Phlox, Foxglove, Rudbeckia, and Lilies.

 When companion planting with delphinium, you have many options, and what to plant next to delphiniums is completely up to you.
 Using certain plants like chamomile, chervil or legumes may have some nutrient benefits as companions for delphinium, but no plants seem to cause it harm or irregular growth when planted next to nearby.
 Delphiniums are deer resistant, and though Japanese beetles are attracted to the plants, they reportedly die from eating toxins from within them.
 Delphinium plant companions may benefit from this pest resistance.

 Delphiniums early summer soft pink, white, and purple blooms make them beautiful companion plants for numerous perennials.
 Plant them in cottage style flower beds with any of the previously mentioned plants above in addition to: Peony, Chrysanthemum, Aster, Iris, Daylily, Allium, Roses, and Blazing star.

 Sunflower: Autumn Beauty (Helianthus annuus)